rxian/rxian.github.io/docs/index.md

 ---

 I am a third-year [CS](http://cs.illinois.edu) PhD student at the University of Illinois Urbana-Champaign.
-I had the fortune to work with the glorious [Matus Telgarsky](http://mjt.web.engr.illinois.edu), and am advised by [Han Zhao](http://hanzhaoml.github.io).
+I am advised by [Han Zhao](http://hanzhaoml.github.io), and had the fortune to work with the glorious [Matus Telgarsky](http://mjt.web.engr.illinois.edu).
 Previously, I graduated from the [ECE](http://ece.illinois.edu) department with a BS degree.

 My interests lie broadly in machine learning, natural language processing, and transfer learning.
 I currently study cross-lingual NLP.